ubc-web-services/ubc_d8_config_modules/README.md

 - **UBC Page** *[ubc_page]*: Provides the UBC Page content type and its fields, pathauto settings, workflow settings and a Tour
 - **UBC Paragraph Entities** *[ubc_paragraph_entities]*: Provides a common set of paragraph types, used in UBC Landing Pages
 - **UBC Profile** *[ubc_profile]*: Provides the UBC Profile content type and its fields, pathauto settings, workflow settings and a Tour
-- **UBC Profile Extend** *[ubc_profile_extend]*: Provides a sample implemention dor adding an additional field to the UBC Profile content type.
-This is meant to serve as a model of non-core additions to content types
 - **UBC Profile Views** *[ubc_profile_views]*: Provides views specific to the UBC Profile content type
 - **UBC Taxonomy Terms** *[ubc_taxonomy_terms]*: Provides a set of admin and user facing taxonomies and terms.
 - **UBC User Roles** *[ubc_user_roles]*: Provides a set of user roles and their associated permsissions